abeldebeer/chefling-di-java/README.md

 # Chefling DI for Java

-Chefling is a very minimal dependency injection container written in pure Java.
+Chefling is a minimal dependency injection container written in pure Java.
 It does not rely on annotations, only does constructor injection and has limited (but powerful) configuration options.

 Chefling requires at minimum Java 7.